-Surface downwelling solar radiation measurements at the four original GMD baseline observatories began when each of the observatories was founded.
+Surface downwelling solar radiation measurements at the four original GML baseline observatories began when each of the observatories was founded.
 Subsequently, additional measurement of thermal longwave, upwelling irradiances, and aerosol optical depth were added at these sites.
 The Trinidad Head site was established later.
-The intent of these measurements was to maintain long-term records of surface radiation budget components at globally remote sites and to support the other GMD research programs being conducted at these sites.
-Two of these sites (Barrow and South Pole) also contribute to the BSRN program as described below and all are part of the GAW project as described below also.
+The intent of these measurements was to maintain long-term records of surface radiation budget components at globally remote sites and to support the other GML research programs being conducted at these sites.
+Two of these sites (Barrow and South Pole) also contribute to the BSRN program as described below.

-The G-Rad group maintains three additional sites that are contributers to the World Climate Research Programs (WCRP) Baseline Surface Radiation Network (BSRN).
+The GRAD group maintains additional sites that are contributers to the World Climate Research Programs (WCRP) Baseline Surface Radiation Network (BSRN).
 The BSRN sites, including Barrow and South Pole were selected for the site's spatial representativeness and suitability for the applications in climate research involving global climate models and/or satellite-derived related data sets.
-Alert, Eureka and Tiksi are part of the SEARCH program.
 Bermuda and Kwajalein are funded by NASA HQ Radiation Sciences.

-NOAA Integrated Surface Irradiance Study (ISIS) monitoring surface radiation in the continental United States, in collaboration with NOAA's SURFRAD Network.
-The ISIS stations Oak Ridge (ORT) and Tallahassee (TLH) closed on June 8, 2007 and Oct 30, 2002, respectively.
+The NOAA SOLRAD network monitors surface radiation in the continental United States, in collaboration with NOAA's SURFRAD Network.
+The SOLRAD stations Oak Ridge (ORT) and Tallahassee (TLH) closed on June 8, 2007 and Oct 30, 2002, respectively.